ewilansky/devops_demo/README.md

 1. Enter sonar in the token name box and click Generate
 2. Copy the token value to your clipboard and click Continue
 3. Edit ./spring-boot-demo/gradle.properties and replace the token value for systemProp.sonar.login.
-4. Check-in the updated gradle.properties file to the SCM [TODO: SETUP LOCAL GIT SERVER]
+4. Check-in the updated gradle.properties file to the local SCM:

+    ```console
+    git push local
+    ```

 If you ran the pipeline successfully, you will see the spring-boot-demo project appearing.
 Click on the spring-boot-demo link to see code metrics in SonarQube.

-To learn more about Sonarqube, visit https://www.sonarqube.org
+To learn more about Sonarqube, visit <https://www.sonarqube.org>

 #### Nexus